akariv/obudget2/README.md

 ===

 - Install [node.js](http://nodejs.org/)
-- Run the following command:
+- Run the following command.
+This will install all external packages needed

+    npm install

--
+- Run the application server:

     node app.js

 - Open your browser with the following address:
--

     localhost:3000